dieghernan/dieghernan.github.io/collections/_posts/2020-02-17-cartography1.md

 ## [1] '3.0.0'
 ```

 ## Hatched Map

 Version of typology/choropleth maps using a hatched filling.
+This is
-This is particularly useful for those maps that needs to be printed on black and white, as academic papers.
-These maps also are useful for representing overlapping dimensions.
+particularly useful for maps that need to be printed in black and white, such
+as academic papers.
+These maps are also useful for representing overlapping
+dimensions.

 ### Example 1

 ```r
 library(sf)